FullStaQD/prebuilt-artifacts/sim-hisepq/README.md

 repo](https://github.com/caps-tum/HiSEP-Q-2.0), packaged here so that running the tests doesn't require Verilator ≥ 5.

-The binary itself has no Xilinx or Vivado runtime dependency.
+Unlike `demo/run.sh`, which drives the same test bench under Vivado, this binary is self-contained and needs no Xilinx tooling at runtime.

 ```shell
 # Uses a $readmemh memory image as input.